Noise complaint made to Police and Council before Mangere Bridge shooting

 "Where the source of the noise is a disorderly group of people, this needs to be addressed to the Police who are better equipped to deal with this type of issue."

-Police confirmed one person had suffered a gunshot wound and was transported to Auckland Hospital in a serious condition while another was found nearby and treated for moderate facial injuries.
+Police confirmed one person had suffered a gunshot wound and was transported to Auckland City Hospital in a serious condition while another was found nearby and treated for moderate facial injuries.

 When the Herald visited the scene earlier today a black car was being towed away.
 The area inside the cordon was peppered with broken glass and empty cans.
 A shattered tinted window with the window seal still attached was laying on the ground.